dadiasahil94/Shell-Utility-Scripts/README.md

 * __remove_ppa.sh__ : To remove a PPA Repository
 > sudo sh remove_ppa.sh [ppa_name]

-## Description of Commands
+## License

-This project uses MIT-License
+This project uses MIT-License.
+See LICENSE.txt for more info.